Innovative Grants Program

 The NIPLH will also consider innovations for clinical program development for funding.
-Such programmatic support can address any topic in pulmonary medicine.
+Such programmatic support can address any topic in Pulmonary medicine.
 Submissions will be favored that would provide key missing infrastructure to promote the success of any pulmonary divisional activity.
-Submissions should explain how such temporary infrastructure funding would lead to future self sustaining program benefit.
+Projects can include community engagement and outreach.
+Submissions should explain how such temporary infrastructure funding would lead to future self-sustaining program benefit.

 Proposals: Research and Clinical Development:

-Anticipated funding amounts will range from $50,000-$80,000 per year per award for one or two years (no overhead allowed).
+Funding amount will be $50,000 per year per award for one or two years (no overhead allowed).

 If a two-year proposal is submitted, the plan of work proposed for each of the years should be clearly delineated with a timeline and related budget.
-In addition, two-year grant submissions should include 10 month of year 01 milestones.
-If funded, a progress report at month 10 of year 01, regarding these expected milestones will be evaluated to determine if proposals qualify for release of the second year of funding.
+In addition, two-year grant submissions should include year 01 milestones.
+If funded, a progress report at month 10 of year 01 regarding these expected milestones will be evaluated to determine if proposals qualify for release of the second year of funding.
 The second year of funding is not guaranteed.

-Partnerships between and among faculty are encouraged, as are applications from non-pulmonary investigators whose work could impact lung disease.
+Partnerships between and among faculty are encouraged, as are applications from non-pulmonary investigators whose work would impact lung health and disease.

 Proposals can include collaborations with non-UCSF investigators.

-All grantees will be expected to present their work at the weekly UCSF pulmonary research conference.
+All grantees will be expected to present their work at one of the weekly UCSF pulmonary research conferences.

-- The core application exclusive of biosketches and budget justification must be no more than three pages.
+- The core application exclusive of cited literature, biosketches and budget justification must be no more than three pages.